iconify/website/docs/iconify-icon/solid.md

 This tutorial is part of [Iconify Icon web component tutorial](./index.md).

-Currently SolidJS has poor support for web components.
+Currently, SolidJS has poor support for web components.
 It is caused by issues in web components standard.
 When setting property to a web component, it sometimes does not work as expected.

 ## Workaround